matthiassiegel/Related/README.md

 ### 8. Is this plugin actively maintained?

-Not very actively, mostly because my focus is on Ruby development, so my interest in WordPress/PHP is limited.
-However I get quite a few emails from people who enjoy using the plugin, so if there are any major issues I will look into it.

-If you're a developer you are encouraged to submit improvements.
-Just fork it and submit changes.
-Every now and then I might find time to incorporate improvements and push out a new release.
+Unfortunately not anymore, because my focus is on Ruby and JS development these days.

 Changelog